Phoebe

 This is Phoebe, my daughter's stuffed Pig.
 She was "adopted" from A.C.
-Moore few months ago and didn't come with any cloth.
+Moore few months ago and didn't come with any clothes.
 "No biggy", I thought to myself, "I will make her an outfit".

 Well, easy said but not easy done...
 The thing is that Phoebe is oddly shaped and I couldn't find a pattern for a doll sweater that would fit her.
 So, I decided to design one myself...